 Tip: Record and post a short 2-5 minute video with your written assignments that fleshes out details of the assignment and allows your kids to see your face and hear your voice, which will get them more engaged.

 3Email updates and information to the parents once a week.
 Parents can make useful allies when it comes to keeping kids engaged, but only if they’re kept in the loop and know what’s going on in the classroom.
-Send a friendly email at least once a week that gives parents a brief overview of the material you’re going over and directs them to any new content or information you’ve added to the learning management system.XMention upcoming assignments and any other reminders so the parents are aware of any deadlines.Include your contact information and availability for easy reference in case they need to get in touch with you.Don’t single out individual students or members in your weekly emails.
+Send a friendly email at least once a week that gives parents a brief overview of the material you’re going over and directs them to any new content or information you’ve added to the learning management system.XMention upcoming assignments and any other reminders so the parents are aware of any deadlines.Include your contact information and availability for easy reference in case they need to get in touch with you.Don’t single out individual students or family members in your weekly emails.

 4Send group messages to your students for quick reminders.
 If your students are old enough to use group messaging, send them short messages to remind them of upcoming deadlines or to check-in and make sure they don’t have any questions about assignments.
 Keep the messages short and invite the students to reach out to you if they’re having any issues or they need help with something.XChecking in with your students will keep them focused and engaged.